-Years of experience, working with 100s of clients, have helped me create an overall experience which includes the pre-shoot planning, photo-shoot itself, viewing/ordering session and ultimately the beautiful finished artwork for their walls.
+Years of experience, working with 100s of customers, have helped me create an overall experience that includes the pre-shoot planning, photo-shoot itself, viewing/ordering session and ultimately the beautiful finished artwork for their walls.
 The images I create that the clients will enjoy for so many years to come are an incredibly important part of that session.

 When a client decides on booking a specialist dog photographer, what they want to know is will their dog enjoy the experience; plus can the photographer capture the images they see in the photographer’s portfolio with their dog.

 Previous client testimonials will certainly help build trust in the photographer’s ability to create beautiful photographs.
 As will qualifications confirming that they have met the requirements to call themselves a professional dog photographer.

 One additional element that I can include, which helps owners select a photographer, is that of UK and international competitions, such as the Kennel Club Dog Photographer of the Year.
 I love the challenge of pitching images up against my colleagues from around the world and seeing what the judges might think.
 To be presented with the trophy for your winning image in such a competition helps reward the effort put into creating your art and client imagery.

 Since going full time with my professional pet photography business in 2012, I have been fortunate to be the overall winner in several competitions.
 I have also been in the finalists and special mention in other prestigious competitions in the world.

 My first category winner was in the Dog Photography listing in the Xperience Photographer of the Year competition.
 This fun combination of a horse and dog session certainly brought a smile to the judges faces when they saw this.